San Francisco views from above

 San Francisco views at the View Lounge, Marriott Marquis

 You take an elevator to the top floor which offers a bar lounge and amazing 360 degree views to the city below and the surrounding landscape including both bridges coming into San Francisco.
 Since the View Lounge doesn’t open up until 4pm in the afternoon it is advisable to come early and secure the best seats in the house and those are usually the ones by the window facing downtown and the Bay Bridge.
 On a clear day, you get beautiful light and sunset views into the night which is perfect for taking any photographs of the city.
+Views from this hotel are spectacular, but if you are looking for something more unique check out these cool boutique hotels in San Francisco to consider staying in.

 San Francisco views from The Loews balconies